Specialist Focused Shockwave Therapy for Dupuytren's Contracture

 Intensity And Frequency

-The intensity and frequency of the shockwaves are carefully adjusted based on the client’s pain tolerance and the characteristics of the condition.
+- Shockwave intensity and frequency are adjusted to your pain tolerance and the characteristics of the condition.

 Minimal Downtime